syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/appearance.md

 ## Customize header appearance

-Backcolor and Forecolor of each part in calendar header can customized.
+BackColor and ForeColor of each part in calendar header can customized.
 Calendar control header can be customized by using the following style properties.

 * BackColor
 * ForeColor